Datastores for Deep Learning

 function.

-To be a valid input for training or validation, the read
+For a datastore to be a valid input for training or validation, the read

-function of a datastore must
+function of the datastore must

 return data as either a cell array or a table (with the exception of